Bhupesh-V/Bhupesh-V.github.io/about.md

 -->
 <h1 align="center">Hi 👋</h1>

-I am Bhupesh Varshney, a Software Craftsman & an occasional bug creator living in New Delhi, India.
-I like to build & create stuff using Go, Python & Bash.
-Professionally I have around 2 years of experience in Product-Based Startups.
-I happen to be Community Lead for [**r/developersIndia**](https://www.reddit.com/r/developersIndia/), a community of more than 300K software & tech folks across India.
+I am Bhupesh Varshney, a Software Craftsman & Tech Writer living in New Delhi, India.
+Professionally I more than 2 years of experience in product-based startups.
+I happen to be Community Lead for [**r/developersIndia**](https://www.reddit.com/r/developersIndia/), a community of more than 400K software & tech folks across India.

-I make Web, Tools and Open-Source & frequently write about tech & my journey here.
-You can find more of my content on  [**dev.to**](https://dev.to/bhupesh) and [**freeCodeCamp**](https://www.freecodecamp.org/news/author/bhupesh/).
+I frequently write about tech & my journey here.
+You can find more of my work on my [**hire page**](/hire).
+If you are interested in thing I have built head over to my [**projects page**](/projects).

 I use [**twitter**](https://twitter.com/bhupeshimself) mostly to rant about tech, share & learn what others are doing.